Justify-social/my-project/docs/docs-update.md

 **Ticket ID:** DOCS-RECOV-015
 **Title:** Validate User Guides
-**Description:** Review and validate the content of all user-facing guides against the current application.
+**Description:** Review and validate the content of all user-facing guides (`/docs/guides/user/`) against the current application.
 **Effort Type:** Manual Validation & Review **Acceptance Criteria (AC):**

-- [ ] `/docs/guides/user/getting-started.md` validated for accuracy, clarity, and up-to-date screenshots.
+- [ ] `/docs/guides/user/getting-started.md` validated for accuracy, clarity, step-by-step correctness, and presence of up-to-date screenshots/GIFs.
-- [ ] `/docs/guides/user/common-tasks.md` validated for accuracy and clarity of steps.
+- [ ] `/docs/guides/user/common-tasks.md` validated for accuracy, clarity of instructions for frequent user actions, and updated screenshots/GIFs.
-- [ ] `/docs/guides/user/journey.md` validated against typical user workflows.
+- [ ] `/docs/guides/user/journey.md` validated against typical user workflows, ensuring it accurately reflects the application flow and key interaction points.
+- [ ] All user guides reviewed for appropriate tone and language for the target audience (Marketers, Agencies).
-      **Assignee:** Product Team / QA / UX Team **Status:** To Do (Blocked by DOCS-RECOV-009 Review)
+      **Assignee:** Product Team / QA / UX Team **Status:** To Do (Blocked by DOCS-RECOV-009 initial population)

 ---

 **Ticket ID:** DOCS-RECOV-016
-**Title:** Technical Documentation Accuracy Review **Description:** Perform a final technical review of all architecture, standards, and developer guide documents.
+**Title:** Technical Documentation Accuracy Review **Description:** Perform a final technical review of all architecture, standards, and developer guide documents to ensure accuracy, completeness, and adherence to SSOT principles.
 **Effort Type:** Manual Review
 **Acceptance Criteria (AC):**

-- [ ] All documents in `/docs/architecture/` reviewed for technical accuracy.
+- [ ] All documents in `/docs/architecture/` reviewed for technical accuracy, including diagrams and explanations.
+Verify alignment with actual implemented architecture.
+- [ ] Content in `/docs/architecture/adr/` (when populated) reviewed for clarity of decisions, context, and consequences.
-- [ ] All documents in `/docs/standards/` reviewed for technical accuracy and enforceability.
+- [ ] All documents in `/docs/standards/` reviewed for technical accuracy, enforceability, and reflection of current project practices (SSOT).
-- [ ] All documents in `/docs/guides/developer/` reviewed for technical accuracy.
+- [ ] All documents in `/docs/guides/developer/` reviewed for technical accuracy, correctness of code examples, and practical usability for developers.
+- [ ] Review incorporation of visuals/diagrams (e.g., Mermaid) for clarity in architecture and complex guides.
+- [ ] (Future) Verify accuracy and relevance of any links pointing directly to source code.
       **Assignee:** Architect / Tech Lead(s)
       **Status:** To Do (Blocked by content population tickets 012, 013, 014)